The following is a list of frequently asked questions regarding Intramural Activities at the University of Washington Bothell.

 Q: What kind of situations can I protest?

 Only protests based on questions of player eligibility and rule interpretation (when misinterpretation affects the outcome of the game) will be accepted.
 Protests that challenge judgment calls made by the officials or Intramural Supervisors will not be accepted.
+All protest are reviewed by the Intramural Activities Program Manager.

 Q: I was ejected from an Intramural event.
 What should I do?